ashraypai/BlogPosts/VFX Graph/README.md

-# This blog I try to capture the setup and usage of postprocessing and VFX graph to make fireworks in AR
+# In this blog I try to capture the setup and usage of Postprocessing along VFX graph to make fireworks in AR

-### Here I have setup the VFX graph 1st and then The post processing to show the difference postprocessing makes.
+###  I have setup the VFX graph 1st and then the post processing to show the difference postprocessing makes.
 We will first create a simple system where a particle spawns that represent a rocket launching.
 Then add post processing to make it look realistic and finally get back to VFX graph to create the Fireworks.
 #
 ## Setting up VFX Graph